Vakinankaratra: History

 The kingdom of Vakinankaratra, known as the kingdom of the river Andrantsay, was founded at the beginning of the 17th century by Andrianony, a prince originally from Alasora, south of Antananarivo.
 The capital of the kingdom used to be Fivavahana in today's Betafo District.

 The last ruler of the Kingdom of Andrantsay was Andriamanalinarivo who was on the throne when Imerina king Andrianampoinimerina conquered the area with the help of the young prince Radama at the beginning of the 19th century.
 The territory was integrated into the Merina Kingdom under the new name Vakinankaratra.

 During the colonial period the centre of the region shifted to Antsirabe.

 Population

 Vakinankaratra is the second most populous region of Madagascar and it has the second highest population density, only beaten by Analamanga, where the national capital and biggest city, Antananarivo, is located.
 In 2018, Vakinankaratra had a population of 2,074,358 and an average density of 117.0 people per km².
 The vast majority of the population belongs to the Merina ethnic group.

 Economy

-Vakinankaratra generates 10% of the PIB of Madagascar.
+Vakinankaratra generates 10% of the GDP of Madagascar.
 There is an important textile industry and it is the principal bassin of legume production of the island.
 It also supplies 65% of the milk produced in Madagascar.